Coaster Fusion

 Results

-Maximum speed estimation also demonstrates good agreement, with a RMSE of 2.68 m/s.
-The standard deviation is 1.8m/s, with the maximum deviation being 14m/s.
-In terms of acceleration, the RMSE is 0.89g, with a standard deviation of 0.48g, both of which are well within the expected variation in forces within normal operating conditions.
+Maximum speed estimation also demonstrates good agreement, with a RMSE of 2.61 m/s.
+The standard deviation is 1.77m/s, with the maximum deviation being 16.2m/s.
+In terms of acceleration, the RMSE is 0.89g, with a standard deviation of 0.47g, both of which are well within the expected variation in forces within normal operating conditions.

-The length RMSE is comparatively speaking the worst performing metric, with a RMSE of 120.9m, meaning on average, the coaster length can be up to 120m away from the literature value.
+The length RMSE is comparatively speaking the worst performing metric, with a RMSE of 135m, meaning on average, the coaster length can be up to a hundred meter away from the literature value.
 This is a common issue dead-reckoning style algorithm faces due to sensor noise related drift.
 There is further error due to incorrect truncation, both over and under, of the ride.
 Generally, recordings that start and end promptly before and after the ride fair better.
 Indeed, the length RMSE varies wildly across tracks.
 In the best case scenario, Coaster Fusion estimated the total track length to within a meter.
-However, in the worst case scenario, the noted difference is more than half a kilometer.
+However, in the worst case scenario, the noted difference is more than a kilometer — in these cases, you should just disregard the recording and try again!

 This is the distribution of the Horizontal Shape Matching Score.

-The RMSE Horizontal Shape Matching Score is 0.114, with a minimum of 0.017 and a maximum of 0.59 across the validation dataset.
-This number is dimensionless, and can be interpreted as the expected pairwise feature of the horizontal coaster shape to be 0.114 meter for every diagonal meter of the overall true footprint of coaster.
-In other words, an approximately 11% of deviation is expected.
+The RMSE Horizontal Shape Matching Score is 0.108, with a minimum of 0.01727 and a maximum of 0.94667 across the validation dataset.
+This number is dimensionless, and can be interpreted as the expected pairwise feature of the horizontal coaster shape to be 10cm for every diagonal meter of the overall true footprint of coaster.
+In other words, an approximately 10% of deviation is expected.

 The panels below show a selection of estimated horizontal roller coaster trajectory (red) overlaid against the traced ground truth (grey).
 The subtitle of each subplot shows the Horizontal Shape Matching Score for that particular output.